VaishnaviHire/windows-machine-config-operator/README.md

 We assume that the developer uses `openshift-dev` as the key pair in the aws cloud.

 Additional flags that can be passed to `hack/run-ci-e2e-test.sh` are
-- `-s` to skip the deletion of Windows nodes that are created as part of test suite run
 - `-n` to represent the number of Windows nodes to be created for test run
 - `-k` to represent the AWS specific key pair that will be used during e2e run and it should map to the private key that we have in `KUBE_SSH_KEY_PATH`.
 The default value points to `openshift-dev` which we use in our CI